 The goal for today’s recipe was therefore to find a sweet potato casserole that both I and traditionalists will enjoy.
-Today’s recipe is a touch less sweet than the classic.
-But you can add some extra brown sugar.
+This recipe is a touch less sweet than the classic.
+But you can add some extra brown sugar if you really need to.
 Check out the recipe below.
-It tells you when to taste it and when and how much sugar to add some if you like it sweeter than I do.
+It tells you when to taste it and when and how much sugar to add if you like it sweeter than I do.

 To further reduce the sugar in the recipe, I’ve tweaked the classic sweet potato casserole topping by cutting back on the marshmallows.
 The marshmallows are still there and their brown puffiness will please traditionalists.
 But they don’t cover the whole casserole in melted candy.

-As for the Sweet Potato Casserole Topping: I have a trick for making sure that the marshmallows don’t get crunchy.
+As for the Sweet Potato Casserole Topping, I have a trick for making sure that the marshmallows don’t get crunchy.
 First, you bake the casserole for awhile without the topping.
 Then you add the pecans and marshmallows and continue to bake just until the marshmallows are puffed softly and starting to brown.
 This ensures that the pecans don’t get overly dark and bitter as well.